COVID-19: LEGGETT OPEN FOR BUSINESS - Confinement Spring 2021

 Please rest assured that we will continue to ensure it progresses smoothly.
 Notaires are either receiving clients in person, or are using a "power of attorney" for signings.
 Your local agent can confirm which is in place for your particular transaction.
 Either way, the process should not see too much disruption.
 We have processed hundreds of sales "by proxy" this year.

-If you are already in France, you will be able to travel to the Notaire's office for any signings and also travel to take up residency in France is allowed.
+You will be able to travel to the Notaire's office for any signings, and also travel to take up residency in France is allowed.
 You will need to have your appropriate travel documentation (see link below), as well as proof of why you are travelling (a copy of the contract should suffice).

 If you are still looking...

-If you are already in France, you are allowed to view properties as long as you have a "bon de visite", which we can supply and respect the curfew hours (these vary with region, the minimum national hours are 20h00-06h00).
+You are allowed to view properties if they will be your permanent home, again it would be prudent to carry a "bon de visite", which we can supply and respect the national curfew hours.
+Viewings will follow a strict protocol and your agent will run through this with you beforehand.
 Don't forget that many of our properties have virtual tours, video, floor plans and additional photographs not shown on our website.
 Our agents are available by phone or video link to give you a virtual viewing and answer any detailed questions you may have.
 We even had many sales agreed following virtual viewings.

 If you have your house on the market with us...